jerrynabango/alx-low_level_programming/0x0A-argc_argv/README.md

 argc & argv
-@argc(argument count: Indicates the array size of the argv(argument vector). || An integer that indicates how many arguments were entered on the command line.
+# argc(argument count: Indicates the array size of the argv(argument vector). || An integer that indicates how many arguments were entered on the command line.
-@argv: Indicates the array size of argc. || An array of pointers to arrays of character objects.
+# argv: Indicates the array size of argc. || An array of pointers to arrays of character objects.
 #Declaration -

               #include <stdio.h>